jjz17/Image-Processor/README.md

 GUI View interface is defined within IView.
 The one implementation IView is GraphicalView, which represents the graphical representation of the image processor.
 It utilizes the IViewListener to send method calls to the controller.

+### Controller

+Controller interface is defined within IImageProcessorController.
+One implementation of the controller is SimpleImageProcessorController which allows the user to utilize the ImageProcessor using a console.
+The other implementation is GUIController, which processes image operations made from the GraphicalView class.

+The imageutil class contains the method required to convert a PPM to an IImage, and convert an IImage to a BufferedImage.

+The operations package contains all operations to completely utilize our model.

 ## Design Changes Since Last Iteration